wp-plugins/wptouch/readme.txt

 The theme also includes the ability for visitors to switch between *WPtouch* view and your site's regular theme.

 *Now Available: WPtouch Pro!*
-Totally re-written top to bottom, with a slew of new features like more style, color and branding customizations, themes, 10 languages, more advertising options, Web-App mode, and more!
+Totally re-written top to bottom, with a slew of new features like more style, color and branding customizations, themes, 10 languages, more advertising options, Web-Application mode, and more!

-Awesome iPad theme support is now available in WPtouch Pro 2.1!!!
+Awesome iPad theme support is now available in WPtouch Pro 2, now at 2.4!!!

 For more information visit http://www.bravenewcode.com/wptouch-pro